Fascia-nated about the Low Back?

 Here is an overview of the structure of this workshop.
 Completion of all segments is required.
 Thank you for planning accordingly.

 A week before our IN-PERSON days in the lab, we'll join together on a brief Zoom call for introductions, orientation and to answer any questions you might have.
+This will help orient you to the lab space, our plan for the workshop help you get prepared!

-Part C: In Person
+Part TWO: In Person

 - Classroom LECTURE & DISCUSSIONS on key concepts and applications for our bodywork and movement practices.